“A disillusioned worker at a crossroads considering a career break” | Midjourney

 Don't have an account?
 Sign up!

-@camilomorenosala about 1 year ago
+@camilomorenosala over 1 year ago

 Spot on.
 As someone currently in a sabbatical, I was nodding like a bobble-head doll.
 Fantastic piece!

-@adakunwakanma about 1 year ago
+@adakunwakanma over 1 year ago

 Really loved this.
 Gave me a new way to think about my unintentional sabbatical too, lol.